MicrosoftDocs/architecture-center/docs/best-practices/transient-faults.md

 - As part of your retry strategy, include exception handling and other instrumentation that logs retry attempts.
 An occasional transient failure and retry are expected and don't indicate a problem.
 Regular and increasing numbers of retries, however, are often an indicator of a problem that might cause a failure or that degrades application performance and availability.

-- Log transient faults as Warning entries rather than as Error entries so that monitoring systems don't detect them as application errors that might trigger false alerts.
+- Log transient faults as warning entries rather than as error entries so that monitoring systems don't detect them as application errors that might trigger false alerts.

 - Consider storing a value in your log entries that indicates whether retries are caused by throttling in the service or by other types of faults, like connection failures, so that you can differentiate them during analysis of the data.
 An increase in the number of throttling errors is often an indicator of a design flaw in the application or the need to switch to a premium service that offers dedicated hardware.